mobiusml/external-doc-test/source/getting-started.rst

   String label = keywords.get(i).getLabel();
   Float confidence = keywords.get(i).getConfidence(); //confidence of the model in the keyword

+The confidence can be understood as a percentage of how certain the model is that this keyword belongs to the image.
+In a very broad sense our model is trained to return basic keywords such as 'people', 'animals' or 'outdoors' with high confidence, while very specific keywords are returned with lower confidence.

 .. note::

   For some simple images, the keywording module might only recognise a small number of matching keywords.
   However, in cluttered scenes, there might be a long list of matching keywords.
 Depending of the image, the number of returned keywords might vary.
-If no keywords are returned this might mean that the threshold was too high and there was no keyword where the model was sufficiently confident to present as result.
+If no keywords are returned this might mean that the threshold was too high and there was no keyword where the model was sufficiently confident to return as result.

 There is also a function to obtain the top k keywords ordered descending according to the confidence.
-This function returns the same number of keywords in every call.
+This function returns the same number of keywords for any image.

 ::